robwatt/izpack-demo/readme.md

 This is the code that will be unzipped and installed in the target install directory the user chooses by the installer.

+## IzPack Resources
+When configuring your installer you need an `installer.xml` and possibly several other resources files.
+All of these files are stored in the `/izpack` directory.

 ## Gradle files
 The major sections are broken down into their own gradle file